Dansoftowner/Boomega/USER_GUIDE.md

 ### Updates

-Boomega will notify you if a new version is available and will allow you to download them immediately.
+By default, Boomega is configured to check for updates automatically and notify you when a new version is available.
+You will be allowed to download the binary you want immediately.

+> Note: you can configure the update-searching settings at `Preferences/Settings (Ctrl+Alt+S) -> Updates`

 <table>
 <tr>